-The Earn-a-Bike program came about as a result of seeing a high need for bicycles in Kansas City urban schools.
+The Maintain Your Ride earn-a-bike program came about as a result of seeing a high need for bicycles in Kansas City urban schools.
 Students that participate in the Bicycle Lesson and Safety Training (BLAST) program learn traffic laws, safety and handling skills, but frequently don’t have a bike to go home to and practice these skills.
-Through a series of after school lessons, BikeWalkKC’s Earn-a-Bike program teaches students parts identification, flat repair, basic bicycle maintenance, small scale advocacy and bike safety.
+Through a series of after school lessons, BikeWalkKC’s Maintain Your Ride program teaches students parts identification, flat repair, basic bicycle maintenance, small scale advocacy and bike safety.

 By instilling maintenance skills in the students, Earn-a-Bike participants are empowered to repair their own bikes at home.
 This also provides a sense of ownership with the students and the bikes they work hard to earn.